Fullmeals.

 Step 12: Add Sweetness and Remaining Vegetables

 Add 2 teaspoons of jaggery (or light brown/regular sugar) for a hint of sweetness.
 Add 1/4 cup of chopped green beans and a few torn curry leaves.
-Cover the pot and simmer on medium heat for about to allow the flavors to meld.
+Cover the pot and on medium heat for about to allow the flavors to meld.

 Step 13: Prepare Final Tadka (Optional)